Testing the firewall #

 ip netns exec int nc ${EXT_HOST_IP} ${TEST_PORT}

-Once the connection is established, input entered into one terminal should come through as output on the other.
+Once the connection is established, input entered into one terminal should be received by the other host, and be outputted on the other terminal.

 UDP #